 When not at camp, you can find Liz running on the beach or reading in her hammock at her South Florida home.
 Although she enjoys the tranquility of it all, it’s not long before she’s itching to return to Saddle Mountain – to be reunited with the amazing campers and staff that have become her second family!

-Scott wears many hats at TLC, including hiring staff, developing new programs, and overseeing camp operations and upgrades.
-He is also an active member of the Programming Steering Committee of the Tri-State Camping Conference and is closely involved with the TLC Foundation for Children, a nonprofit that promotes the education and welfare of children throughout the world.
+Scott wears many hats at TLC, including hiring staff, developing new programs, overseeing camp operations and upgrades, and is a year-round resource to our camp families.
+He is also an active member of the SCOPE Benefit Dinner Committee and is closely involved in the operations of the TLC STARFISH Foundation, a nonprofit that provides underserved children with summer camp, educational, community and wellness opportunities..